Usually, when you change a job, something painful happens:

-Then, you rebuild it with your new employer from scratch.
-But…it not need be that way.
+Then you rebuild it with your new employer from scratch.
+But it does not have to be that way.
 You can leverage the combination of your skills and experience to build a personal brand.
 It ensures that you establish what you stand for, agnostic to your employers.

 …And one of the most important aspects of building your personal brand is the statement that defines what you stand for.
 It’s not limited to a specific employer and doesn’t change like your job title.
 Think of it as a tagline that markets you to others.
 Even with zero experience, you can use such a statement to talk about the skills that you are building.

 For example, Jacob McMillen is an SEO strategist and copywriter.
-But will you remember and recognize him is he says so.
-I doubt.
-Hence, on his homepage, Jacob grabs the attention of prospects by talking in a benefit-oriented tone (as visible below).
+On his previous homepage, Jacob grabbed the attention of prospects by talking in a benefit-oriented tone (as visible below).

 Will you be interested in hiring just another copywriter?
 Or someone that can use their words to “increase your online revenue”?

 In this article, you’ll get a step-by-step breakdown of how to build a compelling statement.
 First, here are a few personal brand statement examples you can learn from.
 Ready?
 Let’s go.

 Building a personal brand is a slow and long-term process.
 And your brand statement is essential to hook your audience.
 In this section, I’ll show you around a few examples.

 I have deliberately left out huge personal brands like Oprah or Gary Vee.
 Instead, I went down in the trenches and compiled a list of niche websites and business owners who are doing a great job at their personal brand statement.
 Here’s the first one.

 1. Marie Forleo